Hser2bio/Lats-Core/doc/developer-notes.md

 - DumpAddresses : Dumps IP addresses of nodes to peers.dat.

-- ThreadFlushWalletDB : Close the wallet.dat file if it hasn't been used in 500ms.

 - ThreadRPCServer : Remote procedure call handler, listens on port 8332 for connections and services them.

-- BitcoinMiner : Generates PIVs (if wallet is enabled).
+- BitcoinMiner : Generates LATSs (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.